nuwainfo/ffl/README.md

 PS: Building a CLI with Python on Linux turned out to be surprisingly difficult.
 Glibc issues made it nearly impossible to package a truly small and reliable binary.
 Cosmopolitan Libc (APE) solved this perfectly: fast, portable, and lightweight.

+> **🛠️ A Note on Building APE:**
+> You might notice that the source code for the APE build process (e.g., `BuildAPE.sh`) is currently missing from this repo.
+> This is because the current build environment involves a lot of complex customizations, and the DTLS implementation is still a bit "hacky" and not elegant enough to share just yet.
+> I need some time to refactor and clean these parts up, and I plan to open-source the build tools gradually in the future.

 ---

 ## Open Source & Contributing